AI Implementation

 For blog content, the workflow is simpler:

-1. I write rough draft with ideas
+1. I write a rough draft with ideas

 2. Blog Writer polishes structure, tone, and clarity

-3. Hook Expert generates 3-5 compelling opening hooks
+3. Hook Expert generates 3-5 opening hooks

 5. Blog Writer refines based on critique

-6. Repeat steps 4-5 until critic approves
+6. Repeat steps 4-5 until the critic approves

 Traditional approach: